jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

   - **structure** —
     (a) has the meaning given in section 2(1) of the Resource Management Act 1991; and (b) includes any breakwater, groyne, mole, or other such structure that is made by people and fixed to land
+  - **substantial interruption** has the meaning given in section 57B
   - **taonga tūturu** has the meaning given in section 2(1) of the Protected Objects Act 1975
   - **territorial authority** has the meaning given in section 5(1) of the Local Government Act 2002
   - **territorial sea** means the territorial sea of New Zealand as defined by section 3 of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977